KillReal/MediaCloud/devnotes.md

 - Refactor HTML in Pages
 - Fixed DataService actor context when it used by task in background when actor is logged off or close page.
 - Rename Uploader to TaskScheduler
+- Fix statistics dashboards on smaller displays (low width)
+- Implemented multiple actors session data chaching

 Todo:

 - Fix gallery layout and autoloading on smaller displays (less than actual number of columns)
-- Fix statistics dashboards on smaller displays (low width)
 - Solve returnUrl problem (Support only one step hitory)
 - Rewrite gallery layout
 	- [ ] 	Use Table layout